Rahlir/C-sarsSudoku/IMPLEMENTATION.md

  - 0 if found only one solution to the puzzle
  - 1 if more than one solution to the puzzle
  - 2 if found no solutions to the puzzle
- - 3 if invalid grid size
+ - 3 if grid passed to the solver is already invalid in some way
+ - 4 if error allocating memory for the grid

 ### Pseudocode